bbc/simorgh/README.md

   - This requires config in `cypress/support/config/services.js` for every service (even if to set the new page type to undefined)
   - If required bespoke tests for the page type should be added inside of `cypress/integration/pages/`

 NB: With this many steps it is suggested to have multiple PRs when adding a new page type as to not have a singular huge PR.
+However, if Cypress tests (#6) are not added in the same PR as the page routing (#5) they should immediately follow the page routing PR, ideally these should be handled in a single PR.

 ## Before Installation